 Aerial Larvicide - wetlands: In the weeks prior to a spring aerial application, wetlands are dipped in all aerial regions and this data is compiled in the GIS map data.
 Post application dipping is conducted.
-During the aerial application in 2016, aerial Bti application efficacy was compared in treated and untreated experimental wetlands before and after application.
+During the aerial application in 2018, aerial Bti application efficacy was compared in treated and untreated experimental wetlands before and after application.

-Ground ULV Adulticide: NCMCD did not monitor ULV efficacy in 2017 the spring for employee reporting follow up and concurrently inspects sites for efficacy.
+Ground ULV Adulticide: NCMCD did not monitor ULV efficacy in 2018 arvicide - catch basins: catch basins in 2018.
+Some efficacy work was conducted on products used in

+Larvicide-hand/small area The Director randomly inspects ground larvicide sites in the spring for employee reporting follow up and concurrently inspects sites for efficacy.